meglanghoffdesign/employee-tracker/README.md

 - Update an employee role
 - Exit

 You can select any option by typing the number corresponding to your choice.
 For example, if you select View all departments, the program will display a table of all departments in the database.
 If you choose Add an employee, you'll be prompted to enter the employee's details, such as first name, last name, role, and manager.
 After completing any action, you’ll be returned to the main menu to continue interacting with the application or to exit.
 If you select Exit, the program will close.
+Here is a walkthrough video: https://www.loom.com/share/423553dc83164ea2b2c5269047e6c4b0

 ## License
 [MIT License](https://opensource.org/licenses/MIT)